Solutions: the Products and/or Services as defined in Sales Orders or Quotations from time to time.

 13.5 Without limiting its other rights or remedies, the Supplier shall have the right to suspend the supply of Services or all further deliveries of Solutions under the Contract or any other contract between the Customer and the Supplier if:

-(a) the Customer fails to make pay any amount due under this Contract on the due date for payment; or
+(a) the Customer fails to make pay any amount due under the Contract on the due date for payment; or

 (b) the Customer becomes subject to any of the events listed in clause 13.1(b) to clause 13.1(l), or the Supplier reasonably believes that the Customer is about to become subject to any of them.